 A cover letter is a chance to speak directly to the employer and convince them that you’re the right person for the job.
-It’s often a deciding factor when considering which candidates will be shortlisted for interview, so always make the most of the extra opportunity to have your voice heard.
+It’s often a deciding factor when considering which candidates will be shortlisted for an interview, so always make the most of the extra opportunity to have your voice heard.

 Use your cover letter to enhance your CV

 A cover letter should go hand in hand with your CV; supporting and enhancing it, but not repeating it.
-It’s an opportunity to introduce yourself and give future employers a brief idea about who you are, and why you want to work for them, before they decide whether or not to read your CV to find out more.
+It’s an opportunity to introduce yourself and give future employers a brief idea about who you are and why you want to work for them, before they decide whether or not to read your CV to find out more.

 Your CV is all about you (it’s essentially a list of your skills and experience), but your cover letter is a chance to show that you’ve also thought about the company you’re applying to, and how you can help them – you essentially want to make them an offer they can’t refuse.